-HIV prevalence rates are elevated among people who inject drugs (PWID) in all parts of the world and, according to the World Health Organization, can be as high as 15.5% in East and Southern Africa.
+HIV prevalence rates are elevated among people who inject drugs (PWID) in all parts of the world, and in Kenya the documented prevalence is 18.7%, even higher than regional estimates.
 Because of the stigma they encounter, this population is also often denied essential health services and support, including antiretroviral therapy (ART).

 In Nairobi County, Kenya, health authorities have taken action to reduce the spread of HIV among PWID.
 The first medically assisted therapy (MAT) clinic in the nation to support PWID was established in Nairobi in 2014 with the assistance of the University of Maryland, Baltimore.
 The clinic was established with funding from the US Centers for Disease Control and Prevention under PEPFAR as part of Ciheb’s PACT Endeleza Project in Kenya.